The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 These findings suggest developing a victim-blaming indicator that captures the semantic role of the victim in judicial opinions.
 I construct an indicator that measures the relative frequency of sentences in which the victim functions as grammatical subject, where the semantic roles of all words are identified using the Python package \texttt{spacy}.

 \textbf{Sentiment Orientation}

-The second indicator aims to capture the sentiment orientation of sentences mentioning the perpetrator. \cite*{JatowtDuh2014} developed such an indicator based on SentiWordNet, a database with information on word sentiments.
-The English SentiWordNet 3.0 contains more than 100,000 words, each of which is assigned sentiment scores for positivity and negativity.
+The second indicator aims to capture the sentiment orientation of sentences mentioning the perpetrator. \cite*{JatowtDuh2014} developed such an indicator based on SentiWordNet, a database with information on word sentiments\footnote{The English SentiWordNet 3.0 contains more than 100,000 words, each of which is assigned sentiment scores for positivity and negativity.
 Since many words have different meanings/senses depending on the context in which they are used, the SentiWordNet dataset contains a separate entry for each meaning of a word.
-The different word meanings are ranked according to how frequently the word is used with the different meanings.

-\cite*{JatowtDuh2014} propose to calculate sentiment scores for a word of interest as the average of the positivity or negativity scores of all context words (the words surrounding the word of interest).
+The different word meanings are ranked according to how frequently the word is used with the different meanings.}. \cite*{JatowtDuh2014} propose to calculate sentiment scores for a word of interest as the average of the positivity or negativity scores of all context words (the words surrounding the word of interest).
 As the meaning of the context words is not identifiable without deeper content analyzes, they take the weighted average of the scores for all meanings of each context word, with the weights calculated based on the meaning ranks from the SentiWordNet dataset.

 To assess the sentiment orientation of sentences in which the perpetrator is named, I determine the negativity score as suggested by \cite*{JatowtDuh2014}.
 I consider the words that are at most five words away from the mention of the perpetrator and occur in the same sentence.
-The reason for focussing on the context words surrounding the mention of the perpetrator is that positively connotated context words of the victim may not point at the absence of victim-blaming language, as, e.g., comments on the victim's clothing or attitude towards the perpetrator are common examples of rape myth reinforcement.
+The reason for focusing on the context words surrounding the mention of the perpetrator is that positively connotated context words of the victim may not point at the absence of victim-blaming language, as, e.g., comments on the victim's clothing or attitude towards the perpetrator are common examples of rape myth reinforcement.

 \textbf{Word Embedding}